rehierl/node-tree-outliner/1-basics/1-2-hierarchy-of-sets.md

 * Sets B and C are independent from one another.

 **CONCLUSION**
-If set "a" is a subset of set "A", set "b" a subset of set "B", and if sets "A" and "B" are independent from one another, then "a" and "b" are also independent from one another.
+If set E is a subset of set B, set F a subset of set C, and if sets B and C are independent from one another, then E and F are also independent from one another.

 Put differently, any two subsets of two independent sets are also independent from one another.